 Welcome to the California Public Utilities Commission (CPUC) website for the environmental review of the San Diego Gas & Electric (SDG&E) Salt Creek Substation Project located in southwestern San Diego County, California.
 SDG&E submitted an application to the CPUC on September 25, 2013 (Application A.13-09-014).
 The project was subject to review under the California Environmental Quality Act (CEQA) and the CPUC is the CEQA Lead Agency.
 A CEQA review was performed to evaluate the potential environmental impacts associated with this project.
 This site provides access to public documents and information relevant to the CEQA environmental review processes.

-QUICK LINKSThe project is now in the below-grade phase.
+QUICK LINKSThe project is now in operation.

 The Notice of Determination (NOD) was filed with the State Clearinghouse on May 23, 2016.

 Mitigation MonitoringA Mitigation Monitoring, Compliance, and Reporting Plan (MMCRP) was prepared to ensure compliance with applicant proposed measures (APMs) and mitigation measures (MMs) approved in the Final EIR.
 This MMCRP was developed to provide guidelines and standardize procedures for environmental compliance during project implementation.
 The procedures were developed in coordination with SDG&E and CPUC and define the reporting relationships, the roles and responsibilities of the project's environmental compliance team members, compliance reporting procedures, and the communication protocol.

 The MMCRP can be viewed here (2.5 MB).